-When do you want the premises licence to start?
+Part 3 Operating Schedule When do you want the premises licence to start?
 DD MM YYYY 072017 If you wish the licence to be valid only for a limited period, when do you want it to end?
-DD MM YYYY Please give a general description of the premises (please read guidan ce note 1) The applicant is seeking to be granted a premises License for the pre-LOUNGE (formerly BEORMA CLUB). mises known as SOIREE It has been well documented that the previous management team who Beorma Club, had their premises license revoked at a Licensing Sub-April 2016. en it was known as The committee hearing on 13th The Applicant who is also the leaseholder has removed all trace of the e old management team and every person entering the premises.
+DD MM YYYY Please give a general description of the premises (please read guidan ice note 1) The applicant is seeking to be granted a premises License for the pre LOUNGE (formerly BEORMA CLUB). mises known as SOIREE

+It has been well documented that the previous management team when it was known as The Beorma Club, had their premises license revoked at a Licensing Sub-committee hearing on 13th April 2016.